casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

         EntryPointType::Contract        // in most cases it will be contract ));

-    // the contract is stored in the global state let (stored_contract_hash, _contract_version) = storage::new_contract(
+    // The contract is stored in the global state let (stored_contract_hash, _contract_version) = storage::new_contract(
         entry_points,                                       // entry points
         Some(named_keys),                                   // named keys